A local treatment of finite alignment and path groupoids of nonfinitely aligned higher-rank graphs: Introduction

 \section{Introduction}

 Higher-rank graphs are a generalisation of directed graphs introduced in \cite{KP00} as $k$-graphs and further generalised in \cite{BSV13} to $P$-graphs whereby relations can be imposed on edges.
-There is an extensive literature stemming from \cite{KPRR97} that associates \emphasis{path spaces} and \emphasis{path groupoids} to $P$-graphs and even more general combinatorial data \cite{Spi20}.
+There is an extensive literature stemming from \cite{KPRR97} that associates \textit{path spaces} and \textit{path groupoids} to $P$-graphs and even more general combinatorial data \cite{Spi20}.
 This has been extremely beneficial in the study of C*-algebras \cite{KPRR97}, Leavitt path algebras \cite{AAP05} and has implications for point-set topology \cite{PW05} and higher-dimensional Thompson groups \cite{Bri04, LSV24}.
+The one-vertex higher-rank graphs form a family of monoids that has received special attention in the context of C*-algebras \cite{DPY08,DY09} as well as semigroup theory \cite{LV24}.

-In the above settings, the path space needs to be locally compact, but not all higher-rank graphs have a locally compact path space (see \cref{ex:Yee} from \cite[Example 3.7]{Yee07}).
-However, the path space of any \emphasis{finitely aligned} higher-rank graph is locally compact \cite[Proposition 5.7]{FMY05}.
+In the above settings, the path space needs to be locally compact, but not all higher-rank graphs have a locally compact path space (see \cite[Remark 3.7]{Yee07}).
+However, the path space of any \textit{finitely aligned} higher-rank graph is locally compact \cite[Proposition 5.7]{FMY05}.
 The finite alignment condition was first identified in \cite{RS05} (in the context of product systems of graphs).
+A monoid is finitely aligned if and only if it is right ideal Howson as in \cite{CG21}.
 When studying the C*-algebras of $k$-graphs, finite alignment has been called the ``natural boundary of the subject'' \cite{FMY05}.
 More recently, there is growing interest in nonfinitely aligned examples.
 Spielberg associated ample (not necessarily Hausdorff) groupoids to each (not necessarily finitely aligned) left cancellative small category in \cite{Spi20}, including all higher-rank graphs.
-In \cite{NS23}, Neshveyev and Schwartz gave an example of a nonfinitely aligned left cancellative monoid whose reduced C*-algebra cannot be realised by Spielberg's groupoids.
+While a regular representation of the universal groupoid C*-algebra factors through the reduced groupoid C*-algebra, the induced representation of the reduced groupoid C*-algerba is not always faithful \cite[Proposition 11.4]{Spi20} (see also \cite{NS23}).
 Thus, there is more to understand about groupoids associated to nonfinitely aligned data, and this is the focus of this work.